What is Gluten-Free?

 Does following a gf diet mean having to give up all my favorite foods?

 Not at all.
 It’s absolutely possible to still eat all your favorite foods.
 Foods that taste as incredibly delicious as those full of gluten.
 Cakes, cookies, breads, pies, brownies.
 We’ve been eating this way for the last ten years and there’s nothing we go without.
-Well except gluten.
+Well, except for gluten.